RenderBr/Supplier/README.md

 An [InfiniteChests](https://github.com/MarioFoli/InfiniteChestsV3) successor.
 We do things better, faster, and easier.
 Supplier allows admins to create infinite chests which restock their items instantly.
 Simply create a chest, put your items in and use /infchest add.
 Boom!
 You're done :)

+## ⚠️ Dependencies:

+Supplier releases are already bundled with all of the dependencies required **HOWEVER, an active & working MongoDB is required for Auxiliary to function properly,** which Supplier depends on.
+- CSF.Net.TShock
+- Auxiliary

 ## So, how is this better than [InfChests V3](https://github.com/MarioFoli/InfiniteChestsV3)?
  - Mobile-crossplay support
  - No more corrupting chests, actual in-game chests are completely untouched